-This article explains how to use various tools to exchange files with systems in the NoTouch ecosystem.
+This article explains how to use various tools to exchange or transfer files including automation

 The Stratodesk Virtual Appliance runs several services that allow file exchange:

 NoTouch endpoints have an SSH server that allows file exchange as well - thus the procedures described herein regarding "SecureShell/SSH" work for both Stratodesk Virtual Appliance and NoTouch endpoints (Endpoints only can do SCP, whereas the Virtual Appliance can do both SFTP and SCP.
 If in doubt, use SCP).

 Why would you need all this?
 There are several reasons: For instance, the appliance can host files that are distributed to clients, such as certificates or desktop wallpapers.
 Also you might deploy a report template or a script that you have created - or simple updating of compontes using deb files.